Micro-Dramatic Songs from Prague I (2009)

 for soprano, marimba, and string trio (BMI)

-The sound files that accompany the scores below are generated by the Sibelius notation software.
 See note below on the use of compound time.

-* uses the Czech National anthem
+* uses the old Czech National anthem

 Main Menu

-The Use of Compound Time
+Performace Note: The Use of Compound Time

 The process I used to compose these songs begins with writing the texts, all based on real life experiences, collecting many of them, and then going over and over each until the natural speech rhythms are clear to me.
 These arise in threes and not as often in groupings of four.
-Simple time feels often simplistic and untrue.
+Simple time often feels simplistic and untrue.
 Awkward.
 Like a metrical lie where compound time feels precise, flowing and correct.
 From here I intone the line using a similar process... with the resulting text acting as a kind of tonal DNA which drives the surrounding accompaniment.
 Everything is connected, a unity which is important to all of my work, both visual and aural.

 And then there's a more modern and technical reason.
 With midi versions of new music being common now, a piece can be learned, in part, by rote, and even online.
 Using myself as a guinea pig, I have adapted to my own use of compound time.
 It is not difficult to read.